bomonike/bomonike.github.io/aws-kiro.md

 1. Kiro references <strong>best practices</strong> logic used to generate <strong>specifications</strong> for <strong>steering</strong>.

-   Other spec-driven AI such as Anthropic Claude have different names for the markdown files they create.
+   NOTE: Other spec-driven AI such as Anthropic Claude have different names for the markdown files they create.

 1. IMPORTANT: The revolution enabled by recent AI is that procedural programming code are changed <strong>indirectly</strong> by the AI.
 Prompts are now used to change specs which change programming code.